 Get your micro:bit From Here

+Another board in cheap raspberry pi alternatives list is the ‘CHIP’.
 CHIP is a single board board computer, targeting hobbyists as well as professionals.
 The board is powered by SoC processor R8 and integrates an ARM CortexTM-A8 CPU and peripherals, such as Graphic Engine, UART, SPI, USB port, CIR, CMOS Sensor Interface and LCD controller.

 Get Your CHIP From Here

 This one is similar to Raspberry Pi zero W. You can use it as a server, in robotics and for entertainment.
+One of the cheap raspberry pi alternatives you can online.